 PERSONAL: Born Johnnie B. Baker Jr. on June 15, 1949 in Riverside, Calif., "Dusty" Baker currently resides in California with his wife, Melissa, and has two children, Natosha and Darren...A 1967 graduate of Del Campo High School in Carmichael, Calif., Baker attended American River College in Sacramento, Calif.
 Baker was inducted into the Sacramento Sports Hall of Fame in 2013, and the California Black Sports Hall of Fame in 1997.
 In 2015, Baker was enshrined, along with Barry Bonds, in the Bay Area Sports Hall of Fame, and is currently awaiting induction into the Riverside (CA) Sports Hall of Fame on May 16, 2016.

-OTHER HONORS & AWARDS: In 1990 was voted by fans to the Los Angeles Dodgers' all-time team during that club's 100th anniversary celebration...in 1999 was voted by fans as manager on the San Francisco Giants' all-time team...in 1998 received the Silver Plumes City Ambassador Award from WHERE San Francisco Magazine, presented annually to an individual who largely represents and epitomizes the city's reputation for greatness.
+In 1990, Baker was voted by the fans to the Dodgers' All-Time Team during their 100th-anniversary celebration, was voted as the manager of the Giants' All-Time team in 1999, and in 1998 received the Silver Plumes City Ambassador Award from WHERE San Francisco Magazine, presented annually to an individual who largely represents and epitomizes the city's reputation for greatness.